-A separate SCADA Runtime Connector session is set up for each HTML web engine session.
-The variables that are needed for the current screen display on the HTML client, for example for the display of variable values or element dynamics, are transferred.
+Variables that are needed for the current screen display on the HTML client: for example for the display of variable values or element dynamics.
 Variables can be registered and deregistered for a session.
-Once the user has been authenticated successfully for an HTML web client, the HTML web engine reports a list of variables for communication and spontaneous updating by means of the SCADA Runtime connector.
-The HTML web engine can thus forward value changes to the web clients that are currently connected.
+Once the user has been authenticated successfully for an HTML web client, the HTML Web Engine reports a list of variables for communication and spontaneous updating by means of the SCADA Runtime Connector.
+The HTML Web Engine can thus forward value changes to the web clients that are currently connected.

 Note: Only variables that are needed for display on the HTML web clients are reported.
-Variable values are only updated if required (spontaneously).

-The writing of a set value is also executed by means of the SCADA Runtime connector.
-In doing so, to increase security before a value change, an explicit check of the authenticity is carried out with zenon Runtime on the basis of the user data of the HTML web client.
+Write set value via the SCADA Runtime Connector:

+To increase security before a value change, an explicit check of the authenticity is carried out with zenon Runtime on the basis of the user data of the HTML Web Client.
 A block or removal of users by zenon Runtime becomes effective for the writing of set values immediately.